Rugii: Danubian and Italian Rugii

+Legacy

 Possible continuations in the north

-It is assumed that Burgundians, Goths and Gepids with parts of the Rugians left Pomerania during the late Roman Age, and that during the Migration Period, remnants of Rugians, Vistula Veneti, Vidivarii and other, Germanic tribes remained and formed units that were later Slavicized.
-The Vidivarii themselves are described by Jordanes in his Getica as a melting pot of tribes who in the mid-6th century lived at the lower Vistula.
+It is assumed that Burgundians, Goths and Gepids with parts of the Rugians left Pomerania during the late Roman Age and that during the Migration Period, remnants of Rugians, Vistula Veneti, Vidivarii and other Germanic tribes remained and formed units that were later Slavicized.
+The Vidivarii themselves are described by Jordanes in his Getica as a melting pot of tribes that in the mid-6th century lived at the lower Vistula.
 Though differing from the earlier Wielbark culture, some traditions were continued.
 One hypothesis, based on the sudden appearance of large amounts of Roman solidi and migrations of other groups after the breakdown of the Hun empire in 453, suggest a partial re-migration of earlier emigrants to their former northern homelands.

 The ninth-century Old English Widsith, a compilation of earlier oral traditions, mentions the tribe of the Holmrycum without localizing it.
-Holmrygir are mentioned in an Old Norse Skaldic poem, Hákonarmál, and probably also in the Haraldskvæði.
+Holmrygir are mentioned in an Old Norse skaldic poem, Hákonarmál and probably also in the Haraldskvæði.

 James Campbell has argued that, regarding Bede's "Rugini", "the sense of the Latin is that these are the peoples from whom the Anglo-Saxons living in Britain were derived".
 The Rugini would thus be among the ancestors of the Anglo-Saxons.
 Whether the Rugini were remnants of the Rugii is speculative.
 Despite the identification by Bede as Germanic, some scholars have attempted to link the Rugini with the Rani.

+The continuation of the name

+The name of the Rugii continued to be used from the 10th century onwards in the same region on the lower Austrian Danube, but this was apparently used to refer to Slavic-speaking people.
+The Raffelstetten customs regulations mentions traders who were Slavs from Bavaria (Bawari vel Sclavi istius patrie) who were clearly distinguished from Slavs coming from Bohemia and from the land of the Rugi (Sclavi vero, qui de Rugis vel de Boemannis mercandi).
+This land of the Rugi could have been a reference to the land where the Rugii once lived, or to Russia.

+Doubt about this is possible because the word Rugi was one of the many variant spellings sometimes used to refer to the Rus' people, who, as traders of slaves did have connections to this market.
+Adalbert of Trier, in his Continuatio Reginonis, referred to a queen of the Rus, as "regina Rugorum" under the year 959.
+Soon after, under 960, 961, 962 and 966 he used the term again to refer the Rus people and a bishop ordained for them.

+There also seem to have been Slavic "Rugi" near Pomerania, perhaps at Rügen.
+Widukind of Corvey listed the Ru[gi]ani among the Sclavi peoples who lived between the Elbe and Oder rivers.
+Later, Otto of Freising, who also described Odoacer as a Rugian, also used the term when mentioning that in 1135, Holy Roman Emperor Lothair III demanded that the "duke of the Poles" should pay homage to him for the Pomeranians and Rugians (Pomeranis et Rugis).